DracoR22/handi-cat_wallet-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://t.me/handi_cat_bot)

-Handi Cat is a Telegram bot that can track any Solana wallet in real time, it provides relevant information of each transaction made in Pump.fun, Raydium and Jupiter including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.
+Handi Cat is a Telegram bot that can track any Solana wallet in real time, it provides relevant information of each transaction made in Raydium, Jupiter, Pump.fun and Pump.fun AMM(Pump Swap) including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.

 ## Features

-- 📈 Real-time tracking of any SOL transfer
+- 📈 Tracks in Real-Time any SOL transfer
-- 🔍 Detects Pump.fun, Raydium and Jupiter transactions
+- 🔍 Detects Raydium, Jupiter, Pump.fun and Pump Swap transactions
 - 💰 Gets SOL price of the token swapped
-- 📊 Get tokens market cap at the time swapped
+- 📊 Gets token market cap at the time swapped
 - 💰 Gets token amount and supply percentage owned by each tracked wallet
 - 🤖 Each transaction message includes links to popular Solana trading bots to quickly buy the token
 - 🔗 Each transaction provides links to Photon, GMGN and Dex Screener to quickly see the token chart

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Bot Commands

+- `/start` – Opens the bot's main menu
+- `/add` – Add a new wallet address
+- `/delete` – Delete a wallet addresss
+- `/upgrade` – Access the subscription menu
+- `/ban_wallet` – Flag a wallet as BANNED and remove it from the wallet pool **(admin only)**
+- `/help_notify` – Learn how bot notifications work
+- `/help_group` – Instructions for adding the bot to group chats

 <p align="right">(<a href="#readme-top">back to top</a>)</p>